 "a digital currency or decentralized system of exchange that uses advanced cryptography for security".

 A cryptocurrency, crypto-currency, or crypto is a digital currency designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.

 Other Crypto Definitions and Common Terms

-Stablecoins refer to coins that are designed to hold and maintain a stable value which is usually pegged to some other type of asset.
-Usually a real-world currency belonging to a nation-state.
-Some examples of stablecoins are USDT and USDC.
+Stablecoins refers to coins that are designed to hold and maintain a stable value which is usually pegged to some other type of asset.
+Usually, a real-world currency belonging to a nation-state.

 CBDC or Central Bank Digital Currency is a type of cryptocurrency that is being explored by many central banks around the world.
 With the onset of cryptocurrencies, it was discovered that the process of transacting value, debits, and credits did not need to be managed by the local or retail banks and could simply be done with blockchain technology.